mediolanum1/financial_forecasting/README.md

 ## Usage

-The file `main.py` in the `src` directory contains a simple interface for using the program.
+The file `predict.ipynb` contains a programm that will make a predicition and compare it with actuall data.
+This repo contains trained model, processed dataset and all necessary data for `predict.ipynb` to work so download all files in repo.

 To execute, use: